Surgical Orthodontics From Your Orthodontists in Vernon

 What’s involved with these procedures?

-Orthognathic surgery is performed in a hospital, is conducted by an oral and maxillofacial surgeon, and can take several hours depending on the patient’s unique needs.
+The surgery is performed in a hospital, is conducted by an oral and maxillofacial surgeon, and can take several hours depending on the patient’s unique needs.
 Patients should expect to book approximately two weeks of time off from work and/or school to recover.

-Following surgery, patients will continue to wear bracesor Invisalign aligners for approximately six to 12 months.
+Following surgery, patients will continue to wear braces or Invisalign aligners for approximately six to 12 months.
 A retainer will then need to be worn to maintain their smile.

 What risks are involved?